If you award PDH credits to engineers, you need to read this

 Board Approval

-Most states don’t have a formal approval process for PDH providers.
-Instead, they leave it up to the engineer to decide whether an activity meets the Board’s requirements.
-For states that do have a formal approval process, you need to apply and get approved as a continuing education provider by the state’s engineering licensing board.
+Some states don’t have a formal approval process for PDH providers.
+They leave it up to the engineer to determine whether a PDH activity meets the Board’s requirements.

 Approved Topics